jconorgrogan/Informational-Constructivism/README.md

 ---

-## The Core Operational Chain: From Distinction to Systemic Spacetime
+## The Core Operational Chain: From Distinction to Systemic Spacetime.

 ### Step 1: Registration Co-Emerges with Distinction
 **Logical Necessity:** Unregistered distinctions have no operational consequences.
 - A distinction must leave persistent structural imprint to affect subsequent operations